open-horizon/open-horizon.github.io/docs/hub/post_install.md

 ## Post installation configuration
 {: #postconfig}

-The following process must run on a host that supports installation of the **hzn** CLI, which currently can be installed on a Debian / apt based Linux, amd64 Red Hat / rpm Linux, or {{site.data.keyword.macOS}} host.
+The following process must run on a host that supports installation of the **hzn** CLI, which currently can be installed on a Debian / apt based Linux, amd64 Red Hat / rpm Linux, or {{site.data.keyword.macOS_notm}} host.
 These steps use the same media downloaded from PPA in the Installation verification section.

 ## What's Next